ECTO-1A/AIBlog/_posts/2022-12-27-infosecducky.md

 ---
-# Would Your Users Plug In A Random USB?

-## Cyber Security Tools - Mac Ducky Script Red Team Security Test
+# Cyber Security Tools - Mac Ducky Script Red Team Security Test

 I made this Ducky Script for testing if end users will plug in a random usb (ducky) or cable(O.MG).